yeldiRium/js-mongodb-utilities/README.md

 Where the value of `collection` must be the name of an existing collection and `id` must be the mongodb document `_id` of a document in said collection.

-Then `resolveDbRef` and `resolveDbRefs` can make your life easier by fetching the referenced documents for you in a controlled way using a list of allowed target collections and a maximum depth.
+Then `resolve` can make your life easier by fetching the referenced documents for you in a controlled way using a list of allowed target collections and a maximum depth.